karttur/AI4SH-db/_posts/2024/2024-03-16-ai4sh-db_edna.markdown

 ## eDNA

 eDNA will be centrally analysed within AI4SH and the data entered after the laboratory analysis is completed.
+The AI4SH database will only hold deduced taxa and predicted functions, the complete sequence data will be stored with the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) or an equivalent facility.
+The method applied for eDNA analysis is called metabarcoding and is built up as a pipeline of several steps - all of which need to be recorded in the AI4SH database.
-The costs are comparably high and eDNA analysis will be limited to a few pilots and not all points at these selected pilots.
+As the costs are comparably high, eDNA analysis will be limited to a few pilots and not all points at these selected pilots.

-eDNA is a method for estimating biodiversity and the occurrence of both different taxa and dominating biological function (e.g. aerobic/anaerobic, processes in the nitrogen cycle).
+eDNA is a method for estimating biodiversity and the occurrence of both different taxa and dominating biological functions (e.g. aerobic/anaerobic, processes in the nitrogen cycle).
 The eDNA analysed as part of AI4SH will be divided in the following taxonomic domains:

 - Bacteria,
 - Archaea, and
 - Eukarya.

-The following Eukarya taxa (subgroups) will be analysed:
+Eukarya will be analysed at higher taxonomic resolution, including for instance the sub-groups:
 - Fungus (yeasts, moulds and mushrooms subgroup),
 - Protists (polyphyletic subgroup),
 - Tardigrade (micro animal subgroup),